sarahforzley/universal-docs/getting-started/docker.md

 #### Creating a Compose Script for Mac / Linux

-The following compose file will run a Powershell Universal container on Mac's and Linux
+The following compose file runs a Powershell Universal container on Mac and Linux:

 ```yml
 version: "5.0"